 How do hybrid propulsion systems work on yachts?

 There are many types of hybrid power, but the most developed for large yachts is the combination of diesel and electric.
-And the clear market leader here, with a unique turnkey solution, is Italy’s e-Motion - based in the superyachting Mecca that is La Spezia.
+And the clear market leader here, with a unique turnkey solution, is Italy’s e-Motion, a company based in La Spezia.
 Its systems appear on new sail and motor yachts up to 220ft, as well as in refit projects around the world.

 “The comfort that is given by electric power is unbeatable,” says e-Motion founder Michele Maggi.
 “Once you get used to it, it’s hard to go back.”